robjhyndman/robjhyndman.com/unbelievable/ch8.md

 One of the most famous unfulfilled prophecies is from Ezekiel who describes Egypt becoming “a desolation and waste” (Ezekiel 29:9; 30:7) and being uninhabited for forty years (Ezekiel 29:11,13).
 There is a clay tablet in the British Museum[^6] that states

-<blockquote>In the 37th year of Nebuchadrezzar, King of Babylon, he went to Mizraim [Egypt] to make war.
+<blockquote><p>In the 37th year of Nebuchadrezzar, King of Babylon, he went to Mizraim [Egypt] to make war.
 AMASIS, King of Mizraim, collected [his army] and marched and spread abroad.</blockquote>

 However, it is not specified whether the armies actually engaged in battle, and if they did, who won.
 Further, there is plenty of Egyptian evidence of ongoing activity in the following years, suggesting that they were far from desolate.
 We know the names of all of the Pharaohs during this period, and have inscriptions about them.
 Herodotus[^7] describes Egypt during the reign of Amasis II (570–526 BC) as wealthy and prosperous.
 Whether Herodotus can be trusted or not, it seems impossible that Egypt was uninhabited for any period of time, let alone forty years.